collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What are Git and GitHub?

 GitHub is a website where users can store and work on code together in the browser.
-GitHub is built on the version control software called Git, which we're going to talk about later.
+GitHub is built on the version control software called Git.
+We install Git on our computer and use it via the command line.

 <!--
-Git is version control software.
-GitHub is built on a software called Git.
-We install and use Git via our command line.
 The git configurations are contained in a hidden folder called .git in your local project folder.
 -->

 </td></tr>